 - Engage in data and strategies shared by the DFE on attendance and absence. - Engage in Trust attendance reviews and develop comprehensive action plans that will be reviewed termly. - Develop and maintain a whole school culture that promotes the benefits of high attendance - Recognise improving attendance is a school leadership issue and have a designated senior leader with overall responsibility for championing and improving attendance in school.
-Responsibilities should include offering a clear vision for attendance improvement, evaluating and monitoring expectations and processes, - Have a clear school attendance policy which all staff, pupils and parents understand this will be published on the schools' websites and shared with parents at the start of each academic year, and throughout as required. - Accurately complete admission and attendance registers and have effective day to day processes in place to follow-up absence. - Regularly monitor and analyse attendance and absence data to identify pupils or cohorts that require support with their attendance and put effective strategies in place. - Monitor the impact of any intervention(s) and make adjustments where necessary in discussion with the pupil, parents and any team around the family.
-Where interventions are failing, work together to identify the reasons why and either adjust or change the approach. - Have a clear escalation process for absence and illnesses. - Build strong relationships with families, listen to, and understand barriers to attendance and work with families to remove them. - Share information and work collaboratively with other schools in the area, local authorities, and other partners when absence is at risk of becoming persistent or severe. - In very exceptional circumstances, where it is in a pupil's best interests, there may be a need for our schools to implement a temporary part-time timetable to meet student's individual needs.
-A part-time timetable will not be used to manage a pupil's behaviour.
-It will only be in place for the shortest time necessary and not be treated as a long-term solution. - There is a need for schools to ensure that colleagues are in receipt of regular training in order to understand bot the local and national context regarding attendance.
+Responsibilities should include offering a clear vision for attendance improvement, evaluating and monitoring expectations and processes, - Accurately complete admission and attendance registers and have effective day to day processes in place to follow-up absence. - Regularly monitor and analyse attendance and absence data to identify students or cohorts that require support with their attendance and put effective strategies in place. - Monitor the impact of any intervention(s) and make adjustments where necessary in discussion with the student, parents and any team around the family.
+Where interventions are failing, work together to identify the reasons why and either adjust or change the approach. - Have a clear escalation process for absence and illnesses. - Build strong relationships with families, listen to, and understand barriers to attendance and work with families to remove them. - Share information and work collaboratively with other schools in the area, local authorities, and other partners when absence is at risk of becoming persistent or severe. - In very exceptional circumstances, where it is in a student's best interests, there may be a need for our schools to implement a temporary part-time timetable to meet student's individual needs.
+A part-time timetable will not be used to manage a student's behaviour.
+It will only be in place for the shortest time necessary and not be treated as a long-term solution. - There is a need for schools to ensure that colleagues are in receipt of regular training in order to understand the local and national context regarding attendance.